 Trigger Warning for police violence

 I again ask you (just as I did in 2020) to tell me if you believe the following acts and images to be justice.
-Are they clear examples of our freedom at work or the due process of law and order?
-Look deep within yourself as you scroll down.
+Do they make you feel safe?
+Consider that question while you scroll down.

 Was this justified?

 Has justice been served?